-Agave murpheyi ‘Engard’ is a medium sized Agave that forms rosettes up to 3 feet (90 cm) tall and across, with straight, upright, medium light green, up to 2 feet (60 cm) long leaves.
-They are yellow banded, with small teeth widely spaced along the margin.
-The variegation on the leaf is often just strong yellow margins but occasionally there are multiple yellow stripes in the middle of the leaf and sometimes the leaf seems more yellow than green.
-The green-tinged, purple flowers held on a compact, branching spike within the top third of its up to 12 feet (3.6 m) overall height, are accompanied by many bulbils in the flower axils.
+Agave murpheyi 'Engard' is an attractive succulent that forms rosettes of yellow-banded light green leaves with small teeth widely spaced along the margins.
+The rosettes grow up to 3 feet (90 cm) tall with an equal diameter.
+Leaves are upright and up to 2 feet (60 cm) long.
+The variegation on the leaf is often just strong yellow margins, but occasionally there are multiple yellow stripes in the middle of the leaf, and sometimes the leaf seems more yellow than green.
+The green-tinged purple flowers, held on a compact branching spike within the top third of its overall height, are accompanied by many bulbils in the flower axils.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).